 The Mercy interchange area is important as the major entrance into the community, both visually to I-15 travelers, and physically and visually to persons entering the ranch.
 Developments in this area should reflect the atmosphere of the rest of Miramar Ranch North.
-Of special importance is the freeway commercial site, which is a designated anchor site as described in Section 11.2.
+Of special importance are the freeway and regional commercial site, which are designated anchor sites as described in Section 11.2.

 Because of the topography, three separate, isolated sites are clustered near the interchange.
-Each site has been designated a different land use: industrial/business park (Mercy site), freeway commercial, and multifamily residential.
+Each site has been designated a different land use: industrial/business park and regional commercial (Mercy site), freeway commercial, and multifamily residential.
 Under these conditions, it is particularly important to strive for continuity in design among the separate projects.
+Continuity can be achieved by design that is by design that is similar in character or explores different concepts that respect and complement the natural and built environment.
 Otherwise, the gateway area will take on a disorderly, incoherent appearance.